keshavsharma5324/yourdiamonds/README.md

 Bloc is a state management library that helps manage the flow of data and state changes in Flutter apps.

 The user probably wants to integrate these two concepts to build a scalable and maintainable app.
 They might be a developer or tech lead looking to structure their project properly.
-The Diamond App is about luxury shopping with blockchain, so the architecture needs to handle things like authentication, data fetching, and state management efficiently.
+The Diamond App is about luxury shopping, so the architecture needs to handle things like authentication, data fetching, and state management efficiently.

 First, I should outline the layers of Clean Architecture.